dmestivier/dada2-sa/README.md

 The 16S rRNA amplicon sequencing data are available from the European Nucleotide Archive (ENA) database (http://www.ebi.ac.uk/ena) under the accession number PRJEB43183.

+REF:
+   "The Limits and Avoidance of Biases in Metagenomic Analyses of Human Fecal Microbiota" Emma Bergsten, Denis Mestivier, Iradj Sobhani Microorganisms, 2020 Dec 9;8(12):1954.
+   doi: 10.3390/microorganisms8121954.
+   PMID: 33317070

+The CCR1/16S were downloaded from the European Nucleotide Archive (ENA) database (http://www.ebi.ac.uk/ena) under the access number ERP005534.
 ```

+ITMO/16S data are not yet published.

+Data are gzipped but should be un-gzipped to reproduce the figures.

 ## Scripts